Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints

+Non-parametric (or over-parametric) methods have also been proposed in recent years. \cite{guo2022joint}, \cite{guyon2020joint}, and \cite{guyon2022dispersion} use optimal transport techniques to model the joint dynamics of SPX \& VIX between two maturities, $T_1$ and $T_2$.
+Meanwhile, sophisticated functional approximation techniques have also found application in joint calibration, such as the Neural Network approach used in \cite{guyonneural} to learn the coefficients of the SDE of the instantaneous volatility process, and the (time-extended) signature-based methods of \cite{cuchiero2023joint}: A (truncated) linear functional designed to approximate the dynamics of instantaneous volatility driven by three Ornstein-Uhlenbeck processes.}

-In recent years, substantial progress has been made in developing {relatively sophisticated} stochastic models that achieve decent joint fits by exploiting a wide variety of mathematical tools such as jump processes \cite{baldeaux2014consistent,cont2013consistent,kokholm2015joint,pacati2018smiling,papanicolaou2014regime}, rough volatility \cite{bondi2022rough,gatheral2020quadratic,rosenbaum2021deep}, path-dependent volatility \cite{guyon2022volatility} and multiple-factors \cite{fouque2018heston,goutte2017regime, guyon2022volatility,romer2022empirical}.\footnote{We mention also techniques involving optimal transport \cite{guo2022joint} and randomization of the parameters \cite{grzelak2022randomization}.} However, examples of illustrated fits of these models are usually partial: in some cases VIX futures are not calibrated; in other cases VIX derivatives are calibrated up to maturity slice $T$, while the SPX derivatives for maturity slices $T+\Delta $ for $\Delta \in (0,1\text{ month})$ are missing.
-Although different in their mathematical nature, these models share in common the fact that they allow for 1) large price movements of the SPX on very short time scales with some forms of spikes in the ‘instantaneous’ volatility process due to a large ‘vol-of-vol’, and 2) fast mean reversions towards relatively low volatility regimes.
+Although different in their mathematical nature, these aforementioned models share in common the fact that they allow for 1) large price movements of the SPX on very short time scales with some forms of spikes in the ‘instantaneous’ volatility process due to a large ‘vol-of-vol’, and 2) fast mean reversions towards relatively low volatility regimes.
 We believe these are the two crucial ingredients for the joint calibration problem.